We're located at 24 s. High street, New Albany, Ohio 43054 Ph: 614-245-4571

 Christy Daron, MSW, LISW-S

 For two decades in behavioral healthcare, I've been dedicated to helping people shatter limiting beliefs and discover their inner strengths.
-By breaking down barriers of self-doubt replaced by a positive sense of self, I've seen lives transformed.
+By breaking down barriers of self-doubt replaced by a positive sense of self, new insights and understandings, and improved skillsets to cope with life's stressors, I've seen lives transformed.
 Sycamore Wellness is a direct result of this passion, offering a space for people to unlock their full potential.

-In addition to working with people 10 years old and up, couples, and mental health consultant, I proudly serve as a therapist and crisis response consultant of choice to the unique needs of law enforcement their families throughout Michigan and Ohio.
+In addition to working with people 10 years old and up and couples, I proudly serve as a therapist and crisis response consultant to law enforcement their families throughout Michigan and Ohio.
+I approach my work with a balance of humor, grace, and assertiveness where no challenge is too big for us to handle together.

 I am a proud graduate of The Ohio State University where I earned a Masters degree in Social Work and where I have been teaching in the College of Social Work since 2015.
 I am a Licensed Independent Social Worker with Supervisor designation in the State of Ohio and an active member of the Society for Social Work and Research and the National Association of Social Workers.